inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 51. Check the box next to :guilabel:`Display diagrams`

-52. Make sure :guilabel:`Pie chart` is selected in the dropdown box.
+52. Make sure :guilabel:`Pie chart` is selected in the drop-down box.

 53. Under :guilabel:`Available attributes`, select :guilabel:`Damages`
     and click the plus(+) button.